-As one of several assistant scout leaders in my congregation, I had the privilege of taking one day out of the week to go to scout camp the week of June 11, 2012.
-I admit firstly that I am no camper.
-What I am is a liability and an insurance hazard.
+As one of several assistant scout leaders in my troop, I had the privilege of taking one day out of the week to go to Scout Camp the week of June 11, 2012.
+I admit firstly that I'm no camper.
+What I am is a liability and an insurance hazard!

 The Scoutmaster and all the scouts had to babysit me and make sure I did not injure some part of my anatomy the entire time I was out there at Coconino National Forest.

 Lessons From Capture The Flag

 - To gain victory and achieve goals, willingly take risks.